bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: temp temp

 Description
 `CPYMAC` copies the contents of macro name1 into a new macro name2.
+If either name is omitted RNMR will prompt for it with temp as a default.
 ## CRS
 Set cursor positions